Home

 DAIRY

-Although cow's milk is not suitable as a main drink during baby's first year, small amounts of milk and other dairy products are safe for use when baking for your baby if there is no family history of dairy allergy and with the consent of your child's doctor.
+Although cow’s milk is not suitable as a main drink during baby’s first year, small amounts of milk and other dairy products may be safe for use when baking for your baby if there is no family history of dairy allergy and with the consent of your child’s doctor.

 1 egg, beaten